yk-liu/yk-liu.github.io/_posts/2019-03-11-Lie-Group-as-Differential-Manifold/2019-03-11-Lie-Group-as-Differential-Manifold.md

 title: >
    Lie Group as Differential Manifold
 categories: Lie-group Topology
-tags: Pullback Pushforward Lie-group Lie-algebra
+tags: Lie-group Lie-algebra Exponential-map
 keywords: Pull-back Push-forward algebra left-invariant-vector-field flow bracket integral-curve
-status: Writing
-edit: 2019-03-11
+edit: 2019-03-19
 description: In this post Lie groups are regarded as a differential manifold, and one-parameter subgroups are introduced.
 This is the second of a series of posts that start from Lie group and Lie algebra, where I try to understand "infinitesimal operators" and "generators" used by physicists from a mathematical standpoint.
 ---